Alien vs. Predator Central logo

 M41A2 Pulse Rifle

-The M41A2 was introduced in Aliens: Fireteam Elite and is not to be confused with M41A/2 (appearing in Aliens vs. Predator 2010).
+The M41A2 was introduced in Aliens: Fireteam Elite and is not to be confused with M41A/2, appearing in Aliens vs. Predator 2010.
 The M41A2 came into use a few decades after the events of Aliens and was heavily customizable.
-However, it was lacking the grenade launcher underneath the barrel but it is possible it will be released as a future DLC.
-Furthermore, the standard M41A2 Pulse Rifle only came with a smaller magazine - 69 compared to the 99 of the M41A9.
+However, it lacked the grenade launcher underneath the barrel, though it is possible it could be released as a future DLC attachment in a game context.
+Furthermore, the standard M41A2 Pulse Rifle only came with a smaller magazine, 69 compared to 99 of the M41A.
 The Colonial Marines of the UAS Endeavor used the rifle while taking down the Katanga refinery.

 M41A3 Burst Rifle